-PRACTICAL INFORMATION: There aren’t many amenities to speak of, but there is a cafe at the end of the road before you head down to the beach.
+There is a cafe at the end of the road before you head down to the beach.
 It’s a good place to get a snack pre- or post-swim.

 If you’re approaching from La Maddalena town, reaching Cala Francese is reasonably easy.
 Drive the coastal road from town.
 When it starts to turn inland, you’ll see a road leading left for Cala Francese.
-Take the dirt road (it’s not badly maintained) past Padule waterfront and the townships of Punta Tegge and Nido d’Aquila, eventually reaching the beach.
+Take the dirt road past Padule waterfront and the townships of Punta Tegge and Nido d’Aquila, eventually reaching the beach.

 Spiaggia di Tegge

-Situated close to the La Maddalena town center, Spiaggia di Tegge is naturally a very popular spot.
+Situated close to La Maddalena town center, Spiaggia di Tegge is a very popular spot.
 It’s not the place to go if you’re into sandy beaches, however.

 Spiaggia di Monte di Rena